mjms3/pytraceability/README.md

 **pytraceability** is a Python library that helps you link code to requirements.

+> [!WARNING]
+> This project is still a work in flux.
+Although the core functionality is largely there,
+> the API is not stable and some parts will definitely change in the future.

 It provides a command line interface (CLI) and a Python API for tracing the relationships between code and requirements.
 It also tracks the history of the implementation through git.